google/PINT/spdm_lite/README.md

 vendor-defined command sent within an established secure session.

 This implementation currently only supports one active session at a time.

+### Mutual authentication

+This implementation requires mutual authentication.
+Certificate exchange is out of scope.
+As SPDM 1.2 currently does not support a mechanism for exchanging raw public keys, this implementation provides a custom vendor-defined command for this purpose.
+See `common/vendor_defined_pub_key.h` for the message structure.

 ### Crypto